PUFA-free and low sugar, but still not losing weight? Consider empty calories.

-But did you know that even nutrient-dense foods can, for certain people, act like empty calories much like sugar, and will likely be converted to more unwanted body fat?
+But did you know that even nutrient-dense foods can, when consumed in excess, act like empty calories much like sugar, and will likely be converted to more unwanted body fat?

 This means that even if you eat plenty of nutrient dense foods like meats and dairy you may, if you are eating the same things over and over, be forcing your body to convert many of those repeated nutrients into fat.

 Variety is the fastest, healthiest way to lose weight